plone/plone.restapi/docs/source/email-notification.md

 ---
 html_meta:
-  "description": ""
+  "description": "Plone allows the user to contact the site owner via a form on the website which sends an email notification."
-  "property=og:description": ""
+  "property=og:description": "Plone allows the user to contact the site owner via a form on the website which sends an email notification."
-  "property=og:title": ""
+  "property=og:title": "Email Notification"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Email, Notification"
 ---

 # Email Notification